MA01R/mark-collins.github.io/_pages/about.md

 author_profile: true
 ---

-With over 15 years of experience, including extensive service in the U.S. military, I specialize in leading engineering teams, implementing secure infrastructure solutions, and driving innovation in tactical and strategic environments.
-I hold certifications in Cisco, CompTIA, and have extensive experience in both civilian and DoD communication systems.
+I'm a highly motivated and experienced IT professional with a strong background in cloud computing, automation, and cybersecurity.
+With over a decade of military experience, I bring discipline, adaptability, and a mission-focused mindset to every project.

-Currently, I am completing a B.S. in Information Technology focused on cloud architecture and automation.
-This site serves as my digital portfolio to showcase projects and my professional journey.
+Currently, I'm pursuing a Bachelor's degree in Information Technology with a focus on cloud infrastructure and automation.
+My expertise includes Ansible, AWS, Git, and secure deployment methodologies.